-Working in health and social care is so much more than just a job.
-By taking UCB's Health and Social Care degree course, you'll gain knowledge and skills that will open the doors to an extremely rewarding career meeting the care needs of others in society.
-Supported by our purpose-built Health Hub and our strong links with industry to boost your real-world experience, you will put yourself in prime position to help meet the increasing demand for highly qualified workers in this rapidly growing sector both in the UK and around the world.
+Working in health and social care is much more than just a job.
+On UCB's Health and Social Care degree course, you'll gain knowledge and skills that will open the doors to an extremely rewarding career meeting the care needs of others in society.
+Supported by our purpose-built Health Hub and strong links with industry to boost your real-world experience, you'll put yourself in prime position to help meet the increasing demand for highly qualified workers in this rapidly growing sector both in the UK and around the world.

 Who’s the course for?

 This course is ideal if you are looking for a career in health and social care, ranging from family and disability support or health promotion to substance misuse, offender management or working with gangs.